Can exercise prevent memory loss and improve cognitive function?

 Answers from Ronald Petersen, M.D.

-Yes, it might.
-Exercise has many known benefits, including reducing the risk of cardiovascular disease and diabetes, strengthening the bones and muscles, and reducing stress.
 It also appears that regular physical activity benefits the brain.
 Studies show that people who are physically active are less likely to experience a decline in their mental function and have a lowered risk of developing Alzheimer's disease.

 Exercising several times a week for 30 to 60 minutes may: